 This booklet highlights the most important items specifically needed for a dialysis patient.
 You can make personal emergency plans that are specific for your situation and include more details.

-The following websites for the Kidney Community Emergency Response (KCER) Program, Ready.gov, and the American Red Cross that can help you plan in depth for an emergency.
+Below are websites for Ready.gov and the American Red Cross that can help you plan in depth for an emergency.